grantcurell/projects/Automating OME Hardware Reports/README.md

 ## Tasks

+- [ ] Create a utility for running scans against OME
 - [ ] Create a utility for comparing the PCIe changes to a server between two hardware scans
   - [ ] First step is to be able to compare columns of a comma separated file
 - [ ] Create a lightweight API which allows Angular to query for data